Food Business Owner Fixing a Zero Food Hygiene Rating To The Door

 Role of An EHO

-And as part of my EHO training, we were introduced to the role of the Environmental Health Officer with this Latin phrase “Amicus Humani Generis” meaning “Friend of the Human Race.”
+This is understandable, and as part of my EHO training, we were introduced to the role of the Environmental Health Officer with this Latin phrase “Amicus Humani Generis” meaning “Friend of the Human Race.”
 This saying is used on the coat of arms of The Chartered Institute of Environmental Health, my professional body.

-The reality is that the EHO is not your friend.
-Health officers, food inspectors, EHOs – they are given powers similar to Customs and Excise.
-When things go wrong (which they will), the EHO’s job is to enforce the law using the tools of their trade—and they will use them.
-So if standards slip in your business that put customers at risk, you will feel a change in the EHO’s friendly demeanour immediately.
+When things go wrong (which they will), the EHO’s job is to enforce food safety law using the tools of their trade—and they will use them.
+So if standards slip in your business that put customers at risk, you will feel a change in the EHO’s friendly demeanour.

 Hygiene Improvement Notices